Anniyan

-Originally filmed in Tamil, and released simultaneously in the 4 South Indian states on 10 June 2005, the film was dubbed into Telugu as Aparichithudu and Hindi as Aparichit The Stranger, was released a year later on 19 May 2006.
-Further, the film was also dubbed into French and released in French-speaking countries worldwide by Columbia Tristar.
-The film received positive reviews from critics and became a commercial success across South India.
-In addition to winning a record breaking eight Filmfare Awards and six State Film Awards, the film also won a National Award in the Special Effects category.
+Anniyan was released on 17 June 2005 and became a commercial success, and in addition to winning a record breaking eight Filmfare Awards and six State Film Awards, it also won a National Award in the Special Effects category.

 Plot

-Ramanujam Iyengar alias Ambi is a straightforward consumer protection advocate from Triplicane, Chennai.
-He expects everyone to follow the law and prosecutes those who violate it.
-However, his efforts fail as circumstantial evidences always seem to favour the accused.
-His efforts to raise civic awareness go in vain due to pervasive corruption and a general lack of seriousness.
-Frustrated at his inability to bring about a change in society, his suppressed anger manifests itself in an alter ego named Anniyan, a grim reaper-themed vigilante who murders corrupt and indifferent people.
-Anniyan creates a website, compiles a list of wrongdoers in it and kills them using punishments described in one of the ancient Hindu scriptures Garuda Puranam.
+Ramanujam "Ambi" Parthsarthy, a straightforward consumer protection advocate from Thiruvallikeni, Chennai, expects everyone to follow the law and attempts to prosecute those who violate it, but his efforts are unsuccessful due to circumstantial evidence favouring the accused.
+His efforts to raise civic awareness go unacknowledged due to general lack of seriousness and widespread corruption.
+Ambi's suppressed anger manifests as an alter ego called Anniyan, a grim reaper-themed vigilante, who seeks out corrupt and indifferent individuals to eliminate them.
+Anniyan creates a website, where he compiles a list of wrongdoers and kills them, using punishments described in the ancient Hindu scripture Garuda Purana.